zhuangbiaowei/learn-with-open-source/en/Before-start.md

 * Laziness: There is a famous saying that "laziness is the virtue of programmers", because real programmers must hate to do the same thing repeatedly, at least they will write a function to complete for themselves.
 If they find the same paragraph is repeated in the code, they can't help themselves to eliminate it.
 * Organization: If this is a complex thing, I can handle it in three stages.
 If I think carefully about it, the first stage could be divided into five parts.
 Before starting the first part, there are four preparations that must be considered first.
 * Patience: A lot of time, the trouble in the program will come to you, and how to solve it?
 Solving "bug" requires insight, care and, most of all, patience.
 Sometimes, I really enjoy the process of "solving cases".
 * Curiosity: There are so many things worth to be curious about.
-We have a lot of curiosity in new technologies that will never be finished learning, recent developments and best practices, and even other industries and fields because no matter what industry, they will come to us and help them write code.
+We have a lot of curiosities in new technologies that will never be finished learning, recent developments and best practices, and even other industries and fields because no matter what industry, they will come to us and help them write code.
 * Serious: It is said that a lot of things almost ok is really ok.
 But computer is so strict that even if one hundredth of a millisecond faster than before is faster.
 A one in ten thousand chance of a bug is still a bug.
 If you are not a serious enough people, you will ignore a lot of problems which could lead to disaster.
 ### OK, cut the cackle and let's start!